Will, Inheritance & Trust Disputes

 How do I challenge a Will after probate?

-If there is a valid claim (for example, if there is a lack of capacity claim, lack of knowledge and approval claim, undue influence claim etc) then it is possible to challenge a Will after Probate.
-In the circumstances, it is necessary to request that the Personal Representative (i.e. the Executor or the Administrator) does not take any steps to distribute the estate.
+In these circumstances, it is necessary to request that the Personal Representative (i.e. the Executor or the Administrator) does not take any steps to distribute the estate.
 If the estate has already been distributed, it may be necessary for the Executor/Administrator to inform the beneficiaries that funds may be repayable to the estate in the event of a successful claim.
 There are also tracing options available if funds have been dissipated.

 Can a last Will and Testament be tested?